tuyentruong/ray-quickstart/README.md

 Ray was designed to address this inefficiency, but I didn't find it as easy as I would have liked to get it set up for remote training and tuning on another computer.
 It's possible that they have the functionality already in place, so please let me know if I am reinventing the wheel somewhere.

+The quickstart enable three main things:
+1. Sync your Python code to the remote computer.
+2. Uses Ray to perform the distributed training and tuning.
+3. Sync the trained model/checkpoints back to your computer.

 Over time, I hope to add additional functionality to allow you to train from a cluster in the cloud once your needs exceed the capabilities of your GPU card.